kitomren/likv/readme.md

 ## purposes: improve knowledge and skills by practicing
 1. version control with git and GitHub
 2. GitHub issues
-3. agile with working product, backlogs and sprints kno
+3. agile with working product, backlogs and sprints